freesurfer-rge/slothpu/docs/instructions.md

 the direction (left or right) and `i` encodes where the 'shift-in' bit is 0 or 1.

+Similarly, having a single bit of difference between INC and DEC makes a two's complement implementation relatively straightforward.
+Similar considerations apply to NOT and COPY.

 ## Dual Operand ALU (DALU)

 *Functional Unit:* `101` (5)